Skip to content

 This code initializes the AudioEngine, creates a SoundPlayer, adds it to the Master mixer, and starts playback.
 It then enters a loop that handles user input for playback control:

-• S: Prompts the user for a seek time (in seconds) and seeks to that position.
+• S: Prompts for a seek time (in seconds) and seeks using TimeSpan.FromSeconds().
+The Seek method now returns a boolean indicating success.

 • Any other key: Stops playback.

-This tutorial demonstrates how to enable looping for a SoundPlayer.
+This tutorial demonstrates how to enable looping for a SoundPlayer and how to set custom loop points.

 Steps: